TH-Project-Files/Project-AC-104/README.md

 *   **IG 3:** Specialized, high-end controls for well-resourced organizations.

 ## Getting Started
-To move from total chaos to absolute clarity, begin by filtering the `AI_Readiness_Tracker` to show only the controls with a **"1-High" aggregate risk level** within **Implementation Group 1**.
+To move from chaos to clarity, download the AC-104-V1.csv tracker from /data and begin by filtering to show only the controls with a **"1-High" aggregate risk level** within **Implementation Group 1**.
 This single step focuses your energy where it will have the largest impact.
+Proceed from there!

 ## Repository Structure
 This repository contains the following structure to support your implementation: